tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 - `Profile.id == Customer.id`
 - No separate foreign key column

 Models true composition at the database level since Child cannot exist independently and cannot be reassigned.
-Also feel a little simpler to understand at the Object level, and one less field to worry about.
+Also feels a little simpler to understand at the Object level, and one less field to worry about.
 One drawback in this setup is Lazy Loading of the `Profile` does not work 'out of the box' (see LazyLoading Tests).

 ---